 This article will explore how outsourcing your warehousing and fulfillment responsibilities to a contract packaging company can benefit your business.

 How Does A Business Owner Handle Third-Party Logistics?

-When it comes logistics like warehousing, storage, fulfillment and all the other related dynamics of your supply chain.
+When it comes to logistics like warehousing, storage, fulfillment, and all the other related dynamics of your supply chain.
 You have a few different options.
 You can either:

 - Sell a product from a drop-shipper who will fulfill orders for you.

 - Fulfill your orders, either independently or with a team.